Nurse Practitioner

 Practice Conditions

-- they a collaborative arrangement with a licensed NP or physician who is also employed by or has privileges within the RHA or another agency that the RN will be employed;
+- They have a collaborative arrangement with a licensed NP or physician who is also employed by or has privileges within the RHA or another agency that the Interim NP License holder will be employed;

 - the employer confirms understanding of the NP collaborative arrangement.

-The above information must be provided using the CRNNL approved form.
+The above information must be provided using the Interim NP licensure declaration form.

 Title

-The applicant who has been issued an interim licence to practise as a nurse practitioner is required to use the title Interim Nurse Practitioner Licence (Interim NP Licence).
+The applicant who has been issued an interim licence to practice as a nurse practitioner is required to use the title Interim Nurse Practitioner Licence (Interim NP Licence).

-Registrants who practice without a valid NP interim licence or NP practicing licence will be subject to an Unauthorized Practice Fee 100/shift worked with a maximum fee of three times the regular licensure cost) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.
+Unauthorized Practice: Practicing without a valid NP interim licence or NP practicing licence will result in an Unauthorized Practice Fee of $100 per shift (up to a maximum of three (3) times the regular licensure cost) and discipline (when the period of practice exceeds three (3) shifts).